 For full-semester programs, HPU students may study abroad during their sophomore year, junior year, or during the first semester of their senior year.
 Due to residency requirements, students studying abroad during their senior year must study through an HPU program.
 At least the last 32 credits must be completed at HPU.
 See Semester Programs for individual program requirements.

 For summer programs, HPU students may study abroad as early as the end of their freshman year, depending on specific program requirements.
 See Summer Programs for program requirements.

 Where can I study?

-The possibilities are endless!
+HPU offers programming options across the globe!
+With that said, however, finding an academic fit abroad may not be as easy as picking a country or city of interest.
 Schedule an appointment with a study abroad advisor to discuss your options and interests.
 In the meantime, check out the lists of HPU Global Experience programs, Semester Programs, and Summer Programs available to HPU students.

 Consider the following questions to help you determine where to study: